BLOG ARTICLE

 DeFi (Decentralized Finance) Applications

 Stablecoins facilitate DeFi transactions, typically serving as collateral in lending and borrowing protocols.
-They also act as stable mediums in staking and liquidity provision.
+They also act as stable mediums in staking and liquidity provision, underpinning the majority of total value locked (TVL) across decentralized exchanges, money markets, and yield protocols.

 This can promote an efficient DeFi ecosystem while mitigating volatility exposure.